 Relocation

 You have nearly completed the steps required to begin your new position.
 When you interviewed for your new position, you may have met with a real estate agent or identified areas that you would like to explore for housing arrangements.
-If you have not made contact with a real estate agent and intend to do so, you might consider contacting .
-In addition, you may contact the local chamber of commerce for a listing, or you might consider an Internet search for agents specializing in your area of interest.
-Also, you might consider specialized web sites those in Appendix A.
+If you have not made contact with a real estate agent and intend to do so, you might consider contacting your new colleagues for recommendations from their relocation experience.
+Many universities now have executive relocations services that will assist with all aspect of your transition.

-In addition to finding a place to live and moving your belongings, you will likely want to establish local banking and insurance relationships.
-You can determine online if you current bank and insurance carrier provides services in your new community.
-Many national banks and insurance companies have access in communities throughout the United States.
-If you need or desire to change your current banking relationship, consider a bank such as that provides comprehensive products and services.
-For your life, home and auto insurance needs, consider a reputable insurance company that provides a comprehensive menu of products to meet your insurance needs.
+In addition to finding a place to live and moving your belongings, you will likely want to establish local banking relationships.
+You can determine online if your current bank and insurance carriers provide services in your new community.
+If you open to changing your banking relationship, consider a bank known to provide enhanced mortgage and banking offerings and services for the university’s faculty.

 Conclusion